Give Books

 Many of the books Book'em receives are collected through book drives.
 From a book collection box set out at a lemonade stand, to a classroom project challenging classmates to bring in books from home, to a multi-office corporate competition, book drives come in all shapes and sizes.
 No matter what it looks like, it's a wonderful way for kids and adults alike to give back to the Nashville community.

 Organize a book drive in conjunction with an event, holiday, or just for fun!
 It can be done with your office, school, place of worship, team, civic group, club, family, neighborhood, or anywhere else you may be involved.
 Check out our tips and resources below, but feel free to make it your own!
-If you have any questions about organizing a book drive, please email books@bookem-kids.org or give us a call at (615) 255-1820.
+The general guidelines we typically give can be found below.
+If you have any other questions about organizing a book drive, please email books@bookem-kids.org or give us a call at (615) 255-1820.

 Tips for a great book drive: